GAIR-Lab/IISAN/README.md

   author={Fu, Junchen and Ge, Xuri and Xin, Xin and Karatzoglou, Alexandros and Arapakis, Ioannis and Wang, Jie and Jose, Joemon M}, booktitle={Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval}, pages={687--697}, year={2024}
 }
+@article{fu2024efficient,
+  title={Efficient and effective adaptation of multimodal foundation models in sequential recommendation}, author={Fu, Junchen and Ge, Xuri and Xin, Xin and Karatzoglou, Alexandros and Arapakis, Ioannis and Zheng, Kaiwen and Ni, Yongxin and Jose, Joemon M}, journal={arXiv preprint arXiv:2411.02992}, year={2024}
+}
 ```